Cube attack

 The cube attack is a method of cryptanalysis applicable to a wide variety of symmetric-key algorithms, published by Itai Dinur and Adi Shamir in a September 2008 preprint.
+A revised version of this preprint was placed online in January 2009, and the paper has also been accepted for presentation at Eurocrypt 2009.

 Attack

-A revised version of this preprint was placed online in January 2009, and the paper has also been accepted for presentation at Eurocrypt 2009.

 A cipher is vulnerable if an output bit can be represented as a sufficiently low degree polynomial over GF(2) of key and input bits; in particular, this describes many stream ciphers based on LFSRs.
 DES and AES are believed to be immune to this attack.
 It works by summing an output bit value for all possible values of a subset of public input bits, chosen such that the resulting sum is a linear combination of secret bits; repeated application of this technique gives a set of linear relations between secret bits that can be solved to discover these bits.
 The authors show that if the cipher resembles a random polynomial of sufficiently low degree then such sets of public input bits will exist with high probability, and can be discovered in a precomputation phase by "black box probing" of the relationship between input and output for various choices of public and secret input bits making no use of any other information about the construction of the cipher.

 The paper presents a practical attack, which the authors have implemented and tested, on a stream cipher on which no previous known attack would be effective.
 Its state is a 10,000 bit LFSR with a secret dense feedback polynomial, which is filtered by an array of 1000 secret 8-bit to 1-bit S-boxes, whose input is based on secret taps into the LFSR state and whose output is XORed together.
 Each bit in the LFSR is initialized by a different secret dense quadratic polynomial in 10, 000 key and IV bits.
-The LFSR is clocked a large and secret number of times without producing any outputs, and then only the first output bit for any given IV is made available to the attacker.
+The LFSR is clocked a large and secret number of times without producing any outputs, and then only the first output, a bit for any given IV is made available to the attacker.
 After a short preprocessing phase in which the attacker can query output bits for a variety of key and IV combinations, only 230 bit operations are required to discover the key for this cipher.